Iana-Kasimova-TR/near-duplicate-text-detection-service/README.md

 ## Current Internals

 - **BM25 gate** – built once on startup; keeps candidate lists short.
 Rebuild after bulk ingests or during the nightly job.
+Also we use here BM25s - it is more optimized modification for casual BM25 - https://huggingface.co/blog/xhluca/bm25s
 - **SimHash screening** – fingerprints cached per document; draft vs. candidate comparison is just XOR + popcount.
+Also in future can be repalced on modern approaches like MonoActive algorithm(weighted Jaccard distance)
 - **Embedding confirmation** – embeddings cached as well; cosine similarity via `Embedder.cosine_similarity` decides the final subset.
 - **Feedback capture** – call `DuplicateDetectionService.record_feedback()` to persist reviewer decisions in a SQLite database (see `duplicate_detection/feedback.py`).
 Example: